jake-fawcett/3.14Rates/Assessment 3/core/src/com/rear_admirals/york_pirates/ASSESSMENT3_MARKER_README_PLEASE.txt

 lines of:
     objectFoo.objectBar.objectX.getZ().objectZ.myMethod();
 We have decided not to add comments for these since they were only created where we happened to be working and found the code too messy.
 It also does not change any of the functionality whatsoever.
+To see these formatting changes please compare the branches as described in 3.

+5. Added/Removed/Altered imports are also not flagged with comments as this would lead to a lot of clutter and in and of themselves they do not affect functionality.
+To see these formatting changes please compare the branches as described in 3.